eressea/server/doc/chapters.md

 8. Magic and Alchemy
 9. Castles and other buildings
 10. Races
+11. List of Orders
-11. List of Skills
+12. List of Skills
-12. List of Buildings
+13. List of Buildings
-12. List of Items
+14. List of Items
-13. Appendices and Tables
+15. Appendices and Tables

 ## Acknowledgments